Two kinds of mushrooms, porcini and shiitake, enrich these tagliatelle ai funghi. Make them for a super easy dinner in less than 30 minutes.

 And that’s it.
 These tagliatelle ai funghi only require six ingredients.
 You can choose to top them off with some chopped parsley or chives before serving, but they taste incredible on their own as well.

-Tips for making the best pasta with mushrooms
+Tips for making the best tagliatelle with mushrooms

 - To save time, start by soaking the porcini mushrooms to give them time to be ready for when you need to use them.